AB 2276 Air Cleaner Regulation

 KOREAN AND CHINESE TRANSLATIONS - Updated January 30, 2015

-The original air cleaner regulation, the original associated Frequently Asked Questions (FAQ) document, and some other documents are provided at the link below in Korean and Chinese (simplified and traditional) translations.
-Note that the amended regulation and the revised FAQ document will be translated in the near future and the translations will be available at the web page below.
+The current air cleaner regulation including approved amendments, the current associated Frequently Asked Questions (FAQ) document, and other documents are provided at the link below in Korean and Chinese (simplified and traditional) translations.

 INSTRUCTIONS TO MANUFACTURERS FOR NOTIFYING DISTRIBUTORS, RETAILERS, AND SELLERS - October 18, 2009 Deadline and Ongoing